Resources

 2. Mobile-Friendly Copy:

-If you've ever stumbled upon a website lacking mobile optimization, the struggle becomes instantly apparent—constantly zooming in and out in a futile attempt to locate desired information, eventually leading to frustration and a swift exit due to its unusability and outdated design.
+If you've ever stumbled upon a website lacking mobile optimization, the struggle becomes instantly apparent—constantly zooming in and out in a futile attempt to locate desired information, eventually leading to frustration and a swift exit due to its unsuitability and outdated design.
 Avoid being the culprit of such user experience pitfalls.
 Instead, craft your website with mobile-friendly precision, employing shorter paragraphs, concise sentences, and legible fonts that enhance readability.
 By doing so, you not only sidestep the common pitfalls of user frustration but also ensure that your visitors can seamlessly navigate and engage with your content, regardless of the device they choose.

 3. Structured Data Alignment: